BobaBoard/boba-docs/docusaurus/docs/engineering/knowledge-base/development-lifecycle.md

 ### 1. Fork the repository on GitHub

-This will create an exact copy of the entire codebase to your own GitHub account.
+Forking creates an exact copy of the entire codebase to your own GitHub account.
 This means all it's files and the history of changes.
 You own this copy (in terms of permissions) and it's completely separate from the original.
 No matter what changes you make, the original codebase (often referred to as `upstream`) will remain unchanged.

 You can fork a repository on GitHub from its web interface by going to the repository's URL.
 For example, the repository for this documentation is `https://www.github.com/BobaBoard/boba-docs`, where `BobaBoard` is the name of the owner of the repository, and `boba-docs` is the repository's name.

 Once you've created a fork, this copy will live somewhere that looks like so: `https://www.github.com/<YOUR_GITHUB_USERNAME>/<REPOSITORY_NAME>`

 :::info
-You can change the name of a fork to whatever you want, but in this guide we'll pretend you haven't
+The name of your fork doesn't have to match the name of the original project.
+For this guide, however, we'll assume you have kept the same name.
 :::

 ### 2. Clone your fork to your machine